The-CEAS-Library/CS1005/README.md

-# Introduction to Python and R - Workshop 1 - Foundation
+# Workshop 1: Foundations - Introduction to Python and R

 First workshop on the basics of Python.
 ### Introduction to Python